broadinstitute/sam/README.md

 1. Given a user and resource, list all the actions the user may perform on that resource
 1. Given a user and resource, list all the user’s roles on that resource

 Of these 1 and 2 are the most important from a performance standpoint.
 Expect 1 to be called for almost every api call in a system.
 Expect 2 to be called from UI list pages where users generally want a snappy response.
+2 and 4 should never be used to make access decisions because role definitions may change, they are for informational purposes only.

 ### Resource and Policy Management
 A resource may be part of a hierarchy of resources.
 A parent may be set on a resource.
 To do so, users must have the set_parent action on the resource and the add_child action on the would be parent.
 Ancestor resources in the hierarchy control permissions on all descendants.